Revealing the properties of void galaxies and their assembly using the EAGLE simulation

 \section{Acknowledgements}

+The authors thank the referee for the constructive comments of the manuscript that improved the clarity of the paper.
+The authors also thank Jesus Dominguez-Gomez and Agustin Rodriguez-Medrano for the useful comments of the manuscript.
 YRG acknowledges the support of the “Juan de la Cierva Incorporation” fellowship (ĲC2019-041131-I) and the European Research Council through grant number ERC-StG/716151.
 PBT acknowledges partial funding by Fondecyt 1200703/2020 (ANID) and ANID Basal Project FB210003.
 NP gratefully acknowledges support by Fondecyt Regular 1191813, the ANID BASAL projects ACE210002 and FB210003.
 CL has received funding from the ARC Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
 CL also thanks the MERAC Foundation for a Postdoctoral Research Award.
 This project has been supported partially by the European Union Horizon 2020 Research and Innovation Programme under the Marie Sklodowska-Curie grant agreement No 734374.
 We acknowledge the Virgo Consortium for making their simulation data available.
 The \EAGLE simulations were performed using the DiRAC-2 facility at Durham, managed by the ICC, and the PRACE facility Curie based in France at TGCC, CEA, Bruyeres-le-Chatel.
 This work used the DiRAC Data Centric system at Durham University, operated by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (\url{www.dirac.ac.uk}).
 This equipment was funded by BIS National E-infrastructure capital grant ST/K00042X/1, STFC capital grant ST/H008519/1, and STFC DiRAC Operations grant ST/K003267/1 and Durham University.
 DiRAC is part of the National E-Infrastructure.
 We thank contributors to {\sc SciPy} \footnote{http://www.scipy.org},{\sc Matplotlib} \footnote{http://www.matplotlib.sourceforge.net}, and the {\sc Python} programming language \footnote{http://www.python.org}